awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/eks/cluster-with-extras/README.md

  - AWS Load Balancer Controller

 As the Claim requires some input parameters from the target environment, to use it it's first required to fork the repository to your own account or copy it to a private repository.
-Then edit the 'eks-cluster-with-extras.yaml' file, providing the following informations:
+Then edit the `eks-cluster-with-extras.yaml` file, providing the following informations:
- - The Subnet IDs to provision the EKS Cluster control-plane private endpoints and the Nodegroup hosts.
+ - The Subnet IDs on `spec.subnets` to provision the EKS Cluster control-plane private endpoints and the Nodegroup hosts.
- - The ProviderConfig name that should be used to create the EKS Cluster.
+ - The ProviderConfig name on `spec.providerConfigName` that should be used to create the EKS Cluster.
-If using the 'authenticationMode' as CONFIG_MAP or API_AND_CONFIG_MAP, it's also possible to provide 'iam.clusterAdminRoleArn' and/or 'iam.clusterAdminUserArn'.
-Those role/user should already exist (or be created manually) and will be given cluster administrator rigths in the aws-auth ConfigMap.
+If using the `authenticationMode` as 'CONFIG_MAP' or 'API_AND_CONFIG_MAP', it's also possible to provide `iam.clusterAdminRoleArn` and/or `iam.clusterAdminUserArn`.
+Those role/user should already exist (or be created manually) and will be given cluster administrator rigths in the `aws-auth` ConfigMap.
-In addition to that, it's also required to edit the 'argocd-eks-app.yaml' file, editing the following information:
+In addition to that, it's also required to edit the `argocd-eks-app.yaml` file, editing the following information:
- - 'spec.source.repoURL' to point to your fork or private copy of the repository.
+ - `spec.source.repoURL` to point to your fork or private copy of the repository.

 ## Pre-requisites
  - [Upbound AWS Provider Crossplane Blueprint Examples](../../README.md)